facebook/zstd/programs/README.md

 Advanced arguments :
  -V     : display Version number and exit
- -c     : force write to standard output, even if it is the console -v     : verbose mode; specify multiple times to increase verbosity -q     : suppress warnings; specify twice to suppress errors too --no-progress : do not display the progress counter
+ -c     : write to standard output (even if it is the console) -v     : verbose mode; specify multiple times to increase verbosity -q     : suppress warnings; specify twice to suppress errors too --no-progress : do not display the progress counter